An adroable bunny craft activity, with print-and-go template. A perfect Easter craft!

 How to make your Easter bunny craft

 So, firstly print out the Easter bunny craft template at the end of this post.
+This is a three-page template.

 You could print the template onto paper or, even better, thin card stock.
 (That’s if your printer can cope with card stock.
 Mine couldn’t and ended up having a bit of a hissy fit at me.
 It eventually gave up and spat the card stock back out at me – charming).

-Once you’ve got your template printed with all of the various bunny body parts, it’s time to paint!
+Once you’ve got your template printed with all of the various bunny body parts, it’s time to paint.

 Don’t forget to decorate the Easter egg too!

-A note here: With the exception of the Easter egg, don’t paint the shapes on the first page of the template (the page with the heading on it).
+Important: With the exception of the Easter egg, don’t paint the shapes on the first page of the template (the page with the heading on it).
 These shapes are the white parts that will be stuck onto the ears and the feet.

 Once you’ve painted the various bunny parts and the paint is dry, it’s time to cut out all the different pieces of the bunny.